Jack B. Yeats: Career

-In 1943 he accepted Victor Waddington as his sole dealer and business manager.
-Waddington played a crucial role in his career and reputation.
+In 1943, Yeats accepted Victor Waddington as his sole dealer and business manager.
+Waddington played a crucial role in building his career and reputation.

 Besides painting, Yeats had a significant interest in theatre and in literature.
-He was a close friend of Samuel Beckett.
-He designed sets for the Abbey Theatre, and three of his own plays were also produced there.
+He was a close friend of the playwright and novelist Samuel Beckett.
+He designed sets for the Abbey Theatre and three of his own plays were produced there.
 His literary works include The Careless Flower, The Amaranthers (much admired by Beckett), Ah Well, A Romance in Perpetuity, And To You Also, and The Charmed Life.
 Yeats's paintings usually bear poetic and evocative titles.
 He was elected a member of the Royal Hibernian Academy in 1916.

-He died in Dublin in 1957, and was buried in Mount Jerome Cemetery.
+When Yeats's wife, Cottie, died in 1947, his art took on a more metaphysical tone and became more nostalgic and optimistic.
+He continued working through the final years of his life and died in Dublin in 1957.
+He is buried in Mount Jerome Cemetery.

-Yeats holds the distinction of being Ireland's first medalist at the Olympic Games in the wake of creation of the Irish Free State.
+Yeats holds the distinction of being Ireland's first medallist at the Olympic Games in the wake of the creation of the Irish Free State.
 At the 1924 Summer Olympics in Paris, Yeats' painting The Liffey Swim won a silver medal in the arts and culture segment of the Games.
 In the competition records the painting is simply entitled Swimming.

 Works

 In November 2010, one of Yeats's works, A Horseman Enters a Town at Night, painted in 1948 and previously owned by novelist Graham Greene, sold for nearly £350,000 at a Christie's auction in London.
 A smaller work, Man in a Room Thinking, painted in 1947, sold for £66,000 at the same auction.
 His painting Sleep Sound (1955) was bought by David Bowie in 1993 for £45,500 and sold at auction in 2016 for £233,000.

-In 1999 the painting, The Wild Ones, had sold at Sotheby's in London for over £1.2m.
+In 1999 the painting, The Wild Ones, sold at Sotheby's in London for over £1.2m.
 Whyte's Auctioneers hold the world record sale price for a Yeats painting, Reverie (1931), which sold for €1,400,000 in November 2019.

-The Model, Home of The Niland Collection, in Sligo cares for one of the best and most extensive collections of Jack B. Yeats work in existence.
-It presents regular curated exhibitions of his work, notably, The Outside in 2011, Enter the Clowns - The Circus as Metaphor, 2013; The Music has Come, 2014; Painted Universe, 2018; Salt Water Ballads, 2021.